-EPA will not take final action to determine that the Columbus area is attaining the NAAQS nor to approve the redesignation of this area if the design value of a monitoring site in the area exceeds the NAAQS after proposal but prior to final approval of the redesignation.
+EPA will not take final action to approve the redesignation of this area if the design value of a monitoring site in the area exceeds the NAAQS after proposal but prior to final approval of the redesignation.
 Preliminary 2016 data indicate that this area continues to attain the 2008 ozone NAAQS.
 As discussed in section IV.D.3. below, Ohio EPA has committed to continue monitoring ozone in this area to verify maintenance of the ozone standard.

-B. Has Ohio met all applicable requirements of section 110 and part D of the CAA for the Columbus area, and does Ohio have a fully approved SIP for the area under section 110(k) of the CAA?
+B. Has Ohio met all applicable requirements of section 110 and part D of the CAA for the Cleveland area, and does the Cleveland area have a fully approved SIP under section 110(k) of the CAA?

-As criteria for redesignation of an area from nonattainment to attainment of a NAAQS, the CAA requires EPA to determine that the state has met all applicable requirements under section 110 and part D of title I of the CAA (see section 107(d)(3)(E)(v) of the CAA) and that the state has a fully approved SIP under section 110(k) of the CAA (see section 107(d)(3)(E)(ii) of the CAA).
+As criteria for redesignation of an area from nonattainment to attainment of a NAAOS, the CAA requires EPA to determine that the state has met all applicable requirements under section 110 and part D of title I of the CAA (see section 107(d)(3)(E)(v) of the CAA) and that the state has a fully approved SIP under section 110(k) of the CAA (see section 107(d)(3)(E)(ii) of the CAA).
 EPA proposes to find that Ohio has a fully approved SIP under section 110(k) of the CAA.
-Additionally, EPA proposes to find that the Ohio SIP satisfies the criterion that it meet applicable SIP requirements, for purposes of redesignation, under section 110 and part D of title I of the CAA (requirements specific to nonattainment areas for the 2008 ozone NAAOS).
-In making these proposed determinations, EPA ascertained which CAA requirements are applicable to the
+Additionally, EPA proposes to find that the Ohio SIP satisfies the criterion that it meets applicable SIP requirements, for purposes of redesignation, under section 110 and part D of title I of the CAA (requirements specific to nonattainment areas for the 2008 ozone NAAQS).
+In making these proposed determinations, EPA ascertained which CAA requirements are applicable to the Cleveland area and the Ohio SIP and, if applicable, whether the required Ohio SIP elements are fully approved under section 110(k) and part D of the CAA.
+As discussed more fully below, SIPs must be fully approved only with respect to currently applicable requirements of the CAA.